aivic/datascience/Readme.md

     * On **R packages** like plyr, dplyr, magrittr, etc.
 * Web Scraping (using **R rvest**)

 The repository is updated on frequent timeperiod.
-For more details refer to **vivekec.github.io** In case of any missed citations or specific query write to me @ master[dot]vivek[at]gmail[dot]com
+For more details refer to **vivekec.github.io**
+In case of any missed citations or specific query write to me @ mastervivek99[at]gmail[dot]com